Time step rescaling recovers continuous-time dynamical properties for discrete-time Langevin integration of nonequilibrium systems: Conclusions

 By contrast, alternative splittings suffer from shortcomings of varying severity and number.
 ROVOR and VOROV produce uniform-force terminal drift and linear-force fluctuations of position and velocity that differ from continuous-limit values, lose Hamiltonian dependence in the limit of large $\gamma\dt$, and require two random numbers per time step even for reducible Markov chains.
 RVOVR and VRORV induce Markov chains that are not irreducible and thus these splittings have limited utility for path-sampling schemes.
 ORVRO seems similarly useful to OVRVO, but in path sampling applications requires paths with twice the number of points as OVRVO.

-\acknowledgement The authors thank Manuel Ath\`enes (Commissariat \`a l'E\'nergie Atomique/Saclay), Gabriel Stoltz (CERMICS, Ecole des Ponts ParisTech), Beno\^{i}t Roux (Univ.\ of Chicago), Jerome P.\ Nilmeier (Lawrence Livermore Natl.\ Lab.), Todd Gingrich (UC Berkeley), Jes\'us A.\ Izaguirre (Univ.\ of Notre Dame), and Huafeng Xu and Cristian Predescu (D.\ E.\ Shaw Research) for enlightening discussions and constructive feedback on the manuscript.
-J.~D.~C. was supported through a Distinguished Postdoctoral Fellowship from the California Institute for Quantitative Biosciences (QB3) at the University of California, Berkeley.
+\acknowledgement The authors thank Manuel Ath\`enes (Commissariat \`a l'E\'nergie Atomique/Saclay), Gabriel Stoltz (CERMICS, Ecole des Ponts ParisTech), Beno\^{i}t Roux (Univ.\ of Chicago), Jerome P.\ Nilmeier (Lawrence Livermore Natl.\ Lab.), Todd Gingrich (UC Berkeley), Jes\'us A.\ Izaguirre (Univ.\ of Notre Dame), Huafeng Xu and Cristian Predescu (D.\ E.\ Shaw Research), Patrick Varily (Univ.\ of Cambridge), and Michael Shirts (Univ.\ of Virginia) for enlightening discussions and constructive feedback on the manuscript.
+J.~D.~C. acknowledges support from a Distinguished Postdoctoral Fellowship from the California Institute for Quantitative Biosciences (QB3) at the University of California, Berkeley.
 D.~A.~S. and G.~E.~C. were funded by the Office of Basic Energy Sciences of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.
+D.~A.~S. was partially supported by NIGMS Systems Biology Center grant P50 GM081879.